vinciraia99/minTallyHPC/README.md

 ## Verification

 A verification checksum is generated during the simulation and displayed with the results.
 This can be used as a reference to check the correctness of other versions or configurations of the code.
-Varying the number of OpenMP threads should not alter the results, but changing the other runtime options will result in a different verification checksum.
+Varying the number of Sycl work item should not alter the results, but changing the other runtime options will result in a different verification checksum.